Tips Bulletin

 This potent-smelling compound is strangely repellent to many household pests like adult silverfish.
 Use this silverfish deterrent spray on any commonly infested area as often as required.

 Juice four medium-sized lemons and add the liquid to two cups of water.
 Carefully transfer the repellent to a clean spray bottle.
 Keep a spray bottle full of citrus fruits ready and do a weekly re-up in dark corners and humid spaces where silverfish bugs gather.
-This DIY remedy is also a natural mite repellent spray, as well as working against bed bugs and fleas.
+This DIY remedy is also a natural mite repellent spray that works against bed bugs and fleas.

 Try Boric Acid for Stubborn Silverfish